-Around 35km long, public access is restricted to the first 4km, however organised tours can take you further along the stretch of sand.
+Around 25km long, public access is restricted to the first 4km, however organised tours can take you further along the stretch of sand.
 Tours include the opportunity to jump off a sand dune, visit the lighthouse and witness the gannet colony.
-The Spit is so long and the waters shallow that Pilot Whales frequently strand themselves along the south side.
+The Spit is so long and the waters shallow that pilot whales frequently strand themselves along the south side.

 To say the Spit is special would be an understatement.
-In fact it's so special that it's number one on New Zealand's list of locations to be nominated for World Heritage status.
-Farewell Spit is more strictly protected than a National Park, with vehicle access granted only to supervised tours – so why not find out for yourself the unique allure of this natural landmark?
+In fact it's so special that it's on New Zealand's list of locations to be nominated for World Heritage status.
+Farewell Spit is more strictly protected than a National Park, with vehicle access granted only to supervised tours - so why not find out the allure of this natural landmark for yourself?

 Of course, you can taste these mouth-watering mussels in every way, shape and form, be shown how to cook them up yourself and learn about how they are grown.
 If you've got a competitive streak, show everyone what you're made of by entering one of the competitions - there's mussel opening, mussel munching, mussel hurtling and mussel tossing.

-Encompassing one-sixth of New Zealand's total coastline, the wild and majestic Marlborough Sounds were made for cruising.
-A maze of deep coves and secluded bays fringed by native forest, the Sounds provide an unspoilt wilderness to enjoy an array of different types of cruises – there's something everyone will enjoy.
+Encompassing one-fifth of New Zealand's total coastline, the wild and majestic Marlborough Sounds were made for cruising.
+A maze of deep coves and secluded bays fringed by native forest, the Sounds provide an unspoiled wilderness to enjoy different types of cruises - there's something everyone will enjoy.

 To see rare birds, dolphins, penguins and seals, join an eco-tour cruise and sail to the outer Sounds for close encounters with wildlife.
 It's likely that you'll even see endangered species such as the Hector's, dusky and bottlenose dolphins.

-Mussel and salmon farms are common in the Sounds, and you can take cruises to see how the mussels are grown and harvested, taste fresh mussels straight from the sea, and enjoy them with a glass of wine – sauvignon blanc of course!
-Or if you're a keen fisherman, you'll love the fishing cruises here.
+Mussel and salmon farms are common in the Sounds, and you can take cruises to see how the mussels are grown and harvested, taste fresh mussels straight from the sea, and enjoy them with a glass of wine - sauvignon blanc of course.
+Or if you're a keen fisher, you'll love the fishing cruises here.

 A variety of sightseeing cruises are also available, with everything from joining the local mail run to twilight dinner cruises and private charters.

 Many a Nelson holiday has been scheduled around a visit to the Nelson Saturday Market.
-It is here that you can experience the original creative spirit of the Nelson Tasman region in one happening place.
+It's here that you can experience the original creative spirit of the Nelson and Tasman region in one happening place.

-The Farmers' Market at Founders Heritage Park on Fridays (3–7pm during summer and 3–6pm during winter) and the Sunday Motueka Market are definitely worth a visit.
+The Nelson Farmers' Market at Fashion Island, Morrison Street is on every Wednesday from 11am-4pm, and the Motueka Sunday Market is definitely worth a visit.

-Follow the Wainui Falls Track in Golden Bay and discover a secreat waterfall revealed via a 35-minute walk through a forest of nikau palms, rata trees and ferns.
+Follow the Wainui Falls Track in Golden Bay and discover a secret waterfall revealed via a 30-minute walk through a forest of nikau palms, rata trees and ferns.
 Before you get there, enjoy the walk that encompasses farmland, granite and a narrow footbridge across the Wainui River.